 Vinorelbine is contraindicated during pregnancy (see section 4.3).
 Women should not become pregnant during treatment with vinorelbine.

 In case of a vital indication a medical consultation concerning the risk of harmful effects for the child should be performed for the therapy of a pregnant patient.

 If pregnancy occurs during the treatment, the possibility of genetic counselling should be considered.

 Women of childbearing potential

-Women of childbearing potential must be advised to use effective contraception during treatment and three months thereafter and to inform their doctor if they become pregnant.
+Women of childbearing potential must be advised to use effective contraception during and up to three months after treatment and to inform their doctor if they become pregnant.

 It is unknown whether vinorelbine is excreted in human milk.
 The excretion of vinorelbine in milk has not been studied in animals.
 A risk to the newborns/infants cannot be excluded.
 Breast-feeding must be discontinued before starting treatment with vinorelbine (see section 4.3).

 Men being treated with vinorelbine are advised not to father a child during and up to 6 months after treatment.
 Prior to treatment advice should be sought for conserving sperm due to the risk of irreversible infertility as a consequence of treatment with vinorelbine.

 No studies of the effects on the ability to drive and use machines have been performed but on the basis of the pharmacodynamic profile vinorelbine has no or negligible influence on the ability to drive and use machines.
 However, caution is necessary in patients treated with vinorelbine considering some adverse effects of the medicinal product.

 The most commonly reported adverse drug reactions are bone marrow depression with neutropenia, anaemia, neurologic disorders and gastrointestinal toxicity with nausea, vomiting, stomatitis and constipation, transient elevations of liver function tests, alopecia and local phlebitis.